Forensic Similarity for Speech Deepfakes: Conclusions and Future Work

-In this work, we introduced forensic similarity to the audio domain and proposed a Siamese-based framework for source verification of speech deepfakes.
+In this work, we introduced forensic similarity to the audio domain, proposing a Siamese-based framework for source verification of speech deepfakes.
 By focusing on the comparison of forensic traces rather than relying solely on binary real–fake discrimination, our approach demonstrated strong generalization to previously unseen generative models and proved effective in both source verification and splicing detection tasks.
-The results highlight the value of treating deepfake forensics as a similarity-driven problem, offering a scalable and robust alternative to closed-set attribution.
+The results highlight the value of treating deepfake forensics as a similarity-driven problem, offering a scalable and robust approach that consistently improves over existing baselines for open-set source verification.

 As future work, we aim to refine the framework to better mitigate the influence of linguistic and speaker-specific cues.
 We also plan to further tailor it for splicing detection, where preliminary results are promising, and to explore its potential for precise splicing point localization.
+We also plan to explore the integration of more powerful detection models equipped with self-supervised learning (SSL) front-ends to enhance feature extraction.
+This might be particular beneficial for further exploring the potential of the method for the splicing detection task, which in particular may further boost performance on splicing detection tasks.